9 FAM 302.8

 (4) (U) Surety Bonds:

-(a) (U) Submission to the Department: In rare cases where you have to consider the use of a bond in either a NIV or IV case, you must consult with L/CA for assistance.
-The procedure for posting a bond is the same for IV and NIV cases.
+(a) (U) Submission to the Department: In rare cases where you consider the use of a bond in either a NIV or IV case, you must consult L/CA. The procedure for posting a bond is the same for IV and NIV cases.
 In cases where the applicant appears to be otherwise unable to meet the public charge requirements, the sponsor may wish to post an indemnity bond pursuant to INA 213.
 Although the posting of bond does not, in itself, establish that an applicant is not likely to become a public charge, it might be sufficient, depending upon the circumstances in a case, to make possible a finding that the applicant overcomes INA 212(a)(4).
 The bond should be used sparingly and only in borderline cases.
 When an applicant appears likely on the facts to become a public charge (for example because of an acute physical condition and lack of adequate resources), the filing of a bond would not serve any purpose if the needs of the applicant would easily overcome the value of the bond.

 (b) (U) The specifics of such a bond and the means of posting one are: